tredontho/purescript-book/text/chapter8.md

 In the last chapter, we formed an intuition for the `Maybe` applicative functor, embedding PureScript functions into a larger programming language supporting _optional values_.
 In the same way, we can form an intuition for the _array monad_, embedding PureScript functions into a larger programming language supporting _non-deterministic choice_.

-In general, a _monad_ for some type constructor `m` provides a way to use do notation with values of type `m a`.
+Generally, a _monad_ for some type constructor `m` provides a way to use do notation with values of type `m a`.
 Note that in the array comprehension above, every line contains a computation of type `Array a` for some type `a`.
 In general, every line of a do notation block will contain a computation of type `m a` for some type `a` and our monad `m`.
-The monad `m` must be the same on every line (i.e. we fix the side-effect), but the types `a` can differ (i.e. individual computations can have different result types).
+The monad `m` must be the same on every line (i.e., we fix the side-effect), but the types `a` can differ (i.e., individual computations can have different result types).

 Here is another example of do notation, this time applied to the type constructor `Maybe`.
 Suppose we have some type `XML` representing XML nodes, and a function